Wider Access and TERRE: Questions and answers

 A BSC Party can have multiple roles under the BSC.
 For example, a Supplier can qualify as a VLP (and vice versa) and under, the VLP role, register Secondary BM Units

-Where can I find a list of all the charges VLP face?
+Where can you find a list of all the charges VLP face?

 The Schedule of Main and SVA Specified Charges guidance note detail the costs and charges for 2019/2020.
 You can find the guidance on the following webpage: